mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 materialDesign: https://material.io/components/date-pickers
 ---

-# Date Picker
+# Date picker

-<p class="description">Date pickers let the user select a date.</p>
+<p class="description">The date picker let the user select a date.</p>

-Date pickers let the user select a date.
 Date pickers are displayed with:

 - Dialogs on mobile
 - Text field dropdowns on desktop